jumarfarook/jumarfarook/README.md

 Hi there 👋, I’m @jumarfarook.
-I'm a Senior Site Reliability Engineer passionate about bringing reliability to users.
+I'm a Site Reliability Engineer passionate about bringing reliability to users.

 👀 My interests are DevOps, SRE and Cloud computing